bugsnag/bugsnag-cocoa/CONTRIBUTING.md

     pod trunk push
     ```

-* Build a new Zipfile to build/relase/Bugsnag-4.x.x.zip
+* Build a new Zipfile to build/relase/Bugsnag-5.x.x.zip

     ```
     make release
-    make BUILD_OSX=1 release
     ```

 * Create a new release https://github.com/bugsnag/bugsnag-cocoa/releases/new
 * Select the tag you just pushed
-* Set the title to the tag (v4.x.x)
+* Set the title to the tag (v5.x.x)
 * Copy the changelog entries into the release notes
 * Drag and drop the zipfile
 * Click "Publish Release"